hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 While most of the fonts render 0x7F as a house, some of them are quite undeniably deltas (listed near the bottom of the chart).

 To make matters more confusing (or maybe in an attempt to prevent further confusion?), in 1984, IBM's own authoritative registry of glyph names ([GCGID](https://public.dhe.ibm.com/software/globalization/gcoc/attachments/CP00437.txt)) officially names 0x7F in CP437 as **"small house"**.
-In fact, originally *the whole character set had no name*, until this registration.
+In fact, as Michael Walden pointed out to me, originally *the whole character set had no name*, until this registration.
 Code Page 437 was not born as a real code page at all—it was merely a bunch of graphical glyphs, stored in the Read-Only Memory (ROM) of the System BIOS, available for the computer to use immediately on booting.
 Because the characters were implemented in the hardware, the font, and its derivatives, were often just called "OEM fonts", where OEM stands for "Original Equipment Manufacturer".
 All "official" IBM names, for the character set and its glyphs, were given retroactively in 1984.

-But even officially naming the Code Page 437 and its glyphs wasn't enough to correct their rendering.
-In 1986, the [*IBM PC Convertible*](https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_conv) system font renders 0x7F as **delta**, and the 1986 [IBM PC/AT *Technical Reference*](https://bitsavers.org/pdf/ibm/pc/at/6183355_PC_AT_Technical_Reference_Mar86.pdf) still lists and labels 0x7F as delta.
+But even officially naming the Code Page 437, and its glyphs, was not enough to correct their rendering.
+In 1986, the [*IBM PC Convertible*](https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_conv) system font renders 0x7F as delta, and the 1986 [IBM PC/AT *Technical Reference*](https://bitsavers.org/pdf/ibm/pc/at/6183355_PC_AT_Technical_Reference_Mar86.pdf) still lists and labels 0x7F as delta.
 Even in 1989, the Olivetti [*MS-DOS Software Installation Guide*](https://www.minuszerodegrees.net/manuals/Olivetti/Olivetti%20-%20MS-DOS%203.30%20-%20Software%20Installation%20Guide.pdf) renders the 0x7F as delta.

 #### Theory #9: It MUST be a delta because even the GREEK delta looks like a house!